8 Reasons You Need a Strategy for Managing Information (Before It’s Too Late)

 In Work 2.0 – Rewriting the Contract, Bill Jensen describes a sort of Bill of Rights for the information management systems of the future:

 - Clarity: My manager organizes and shares information in ways that help me work smarter and faster.

-- Navigation: In my workplace, it is easy for me to find whomever or whatever I need to work smart enough, fast enough.
+- Navigation: In my workplace, it is easy for me to find whoever or whatever I need to work smart enough, fast enough.

-- Fulfillment of Basics: In my workplace, it is easy to get what I need to get my work done—right information, right way, in the right amount.
+- Fulfillment of Basics: In my workplace, it is easy to get what I need to get my work done—the right information, the right way, in the right amount.

 - Usability: In my workplace, corporate-built stuff (like IT, training, and support) is easy to use.